aym-ie/cse15l-lab-reports/lab5.md

-The image below contains the output and error from the command, where the junit package does not exist.
+The image below contains the output and error from the command, stating that the JUnit package does not exist.

 ![Image](lab5-images/terminal-output.png)